-In these circumstances of strong support from government, universities and industry alike, I am pleased to introduce the Data Sharing (Government Sector) Bill 2015.
-The bill is an important marker; it signals that New South Wales is ready to embrace the power of shared data.
+In these circumstances of strong support from government, universities and industry alike I am pleased to introduce the Data Sharing (Government Sector) Bill 2015.
+The bill is an important marker: It signals that New South Wales is ready to embrace the power of shared data.
 Doing nothing is not an option.
 In order to serve the people of New South Wales, the Government needs to adopt or develop best practice.
-The bill enables the Government to make the best use of its data assets so that together it and the people of this State can achieve better outcomes.
+The bill enables the Government to make the best use of its data assets so that together the Government and the people of New South Wales can create better outcomes.
+When it comes to data analytics the DAC and this bill will provide the platform for this change.

-The objectives of the bill are: to facilitate the sharing of government sector data within government, including with the newly established NSW Government Data Analytics Centre [DAC]; to enable the Minister to give directions in certain circumstances to require government sector agencies to share government sector data with the DAC; to enable the Minister to obtain information for the DAC from government sector agencies about the kinds of datasets that they control; and to specify safeguards, including in relation to the collection, use, disclosure, protection, keeping, retention or disposal of health information or personal information of individuals as well as commercially sensitive information, to be complied with by government sector agencies in connection with data sharing under the bill.
+The objectives of the bill are: to facilitate the sharing of government sector data within government including with the newly established New South Wales Government Data Analytics Centre; to enable the Minister to give directions in certain circumstances, which I will elaborate on in a moment, to require government sector agencies to share government sector data with the DAC; to enable the Minister to obtain information for the DAC from government sector agencies about the kinds of datasets that they control; and to specify safeguards, including in relation to the collection, use, disclosure, protection, keeping, retention or disposal of health information or personal information of individuals as well as commercially sensitive information, that are to be complied with by government sector agencies in connection with data sharing under the bill.

-It is recognised globally that public sector sharing of data results in the facilitation of high-quality, policy-relevant research by sharing and combining data from a variety of sources; promoting new research and allowing for testing of new or alternative methods of service delivery; reducing costs by minimising duplication of effort, particularly in collecting and storing data; and reducing the burden on New South Wales citizens in providing data multiple times to multiple agencies.
-Currently, agencies agree to share data that is non-personal or depersonalised by way of a memorandum of understanding [MOU].
-The MOUs set out what data is to be provided to whom, when and so on.
-The development of MOUs is time-consuming and a new MOU is required for each instance of data sharing.
-Where multiple agencies agree to share information, an MOU would need to be created with each of those agencies participating in a single project.
-Where traditionally agencies have been frustrated with the cumbersome, long-winded, entangled, bloated system for sharing information across government, they will now be able to share information in an efficient manner in a protected environment.
+It is recognised globally that public sector sharing of data results in: the facilitation of high-quality, policy-relevant research by sharing and combining data from a variety of sources, promoting new research and allowing for testing of new or alternative methods of service delivery, reduction in costs by minimising duplication of effort, particularly in collecting and storing data; and a reduced burden on New South Wales citizens in providing data multiple times to multiple agencies.
+Currently, agencies agree to share data that is non-personal or de-personalised by way of a memorandum of understanding [MOU].
+The MOUs set out what data is to be provided and to whom and when, et cetera.

+The development of MOUs is time consuming and a new MOU is required for each instance of data sharing.
+Where multiple agencies agree to share information an MOU would need to be created with each of those agencies participating in a single project.
+Occasionally, MOUs are also used to support sharing of personal information.
+MOUs developed between agencies do not always contain adequate provisions for the protection of personal information in data sharing arrangements.
+Where traditionally agencies have been frustrated with the cumbersome, long-winded, entangled, bloated system for sharing information across government, they will now be enabled to share information in an efficient manner in a protected environment.